My perspective - What to expect?

 Neepawa Banner & Press

-Read more: Right in the centre - What will Alberta do?
+Read more: Right in the centre - Come Let Us Adore Him!

 By Kate Jackman-Atkinson